Skip to content

 Note that in the Import Declaration Service for private persons you can only declare removal goods that the transport company brings from outside the EU.

-In the Import Declaration Service for private persons, you cannot declare removal goods that
+In the Import Declaration Service for private persons, you cannot declare the following goods:

 Declaring removal goods in other ways